 Cannabinoid Drugs, Medicinal Cannabis and Opioid Drugs

 Key legal info on cannabinoid drugs, medicinal cannabis and opioid drugs in Argentina.
-Prepared in association with Marval, O’Farrell & Mairal, a leading global law firm, this is an extract from The Pharma Legal Handbook: Argentina, available to purchase here for USD 99.
+Prepared in association with Marval, O’Farrell & Mairal, a leading global law firm, this is an extract from The Pharma Legal Handbook: Argentina, available to purchase here for GBP 99.

 1. Are Cannabinoid Drugs authorized in your country?